Skip to content

 Missing Self-Proving Affidavit

 An older will may lack a self-proving affidavit.
 Pennsylvania law allows wills with this affidavit to be admitted to probate without requiring the witnesses to testify in court.
-If your will doesn't have one, probate becomes more difficult.
-This is an easy fix - you don't need to redo the whole will, just add the affidavit.
+If your will does not have one, probate becomes more difficult.
+This is an easy fix: you do not need to redo the whole will, just add the affidavit.

 Some older powers of attorney are written in language that confuses banks and financial institutions.
 Modern institutions often request their own form or certified copies.
 During a review, test whether your existing POA would be accepted by your bank and brokerage.
 If not, get a new one drafted in language institutions will recognize.